Pros / DASH for Health connects you to experts to help you work toward your goals.

 The diet works well for weight loss and for related health benefits if you follow it closely, but the website has some weaknesses, including a broken link or two and a rather outdated look and feel.
 The lack of a coordinating phone app only adds to the outdated feel of this service compared to the best online diet plans.
 The most important tools are mostly there, though.
 They just aren't packaged nicely.
 But DASH for Health can help you learn the DASH diet, which is widely respected by experts in all related fields.

 One thing that you may miss with any online dieting strategy is the support of a community.
 Most dieting websites create a virtual version of a supportive community by matching you up with a dieting buddy, hosting blogs and organizing weight loss competitions.
 DASH for Health has none of that.
 There is a Facebook page, and you do have email access to registered dietitians, but this program does less overall than its competitors to help you feel a sense of community with fellow dieters.
+If you would prefer a service that offers a virtual trainer, you might want to consider Weight Watchers.

 There are many ways to learn the DASH diet, and DASH for Health is one effective way.
 A more modern website and a more active DASH dieting community would make this program stronger, but if you follow the eating plans outlined in DASH for Health, you can start to see a change in your weight and in your overall health.